 Voting is important even if you don’t think your candidate will win.

 Living in a safe seat constituency doesn’t mean your vote won’t make a difference.
-The constituency of Crewe & Nantwich was a safe seat for over 25 years until 2008.
+The constituency of Kensington overturned a majority of 7,000 in just two years.
 If everyone just ‘gives up’ change will never happen.

 Furthermore, the electoral system will never change to benefit third parties if only voters for the main parties turn out to vote, if you want to see a change then you must show that there is demand for other parties to be represented.